fernandodamaso/tindin-Technical-test/README.md

-# Tindim - Teste Tecnico Front-end
+# Tindim - Front-end Technical test

 System designed with the purpose of a Technical test developed in angular.